lupyuen/pinephone-nuttx/README.md

 TODO: From [Alan Carvalho de Assis](https://www.linkedin.com/in/acassis/)

-Hi Lup, that is a nice idea!
-I ran NuttX on PCDuino (ARM Cortex-A9 I think), also NuttX run on iMX6 and BeagleBoneBlack, they boards with processors instead MCU are nice to try evolve NuttX on Desktop direction.
-There is a Tom Window Manager that Greg ported to NuttX
+-   I ran NuttX on PCDuino (ARM Cortex-A9 I think)

+-   also NuttX on iMX6 and BeagleBoneBlack

+-   nice to try evolve NuttX on Desktop direction

+-   Tom Window Manager that Greg ported to NuttX

-It is in my TODO to port NanoX (nxlib/microwindows) it could open doors to port X11 graphic applications from Linux
+-   TODO: port NanoX (nxlib/microwindows) it could open doors to port X11 graphic applications from Linux

 TODO: Boot Files for Manjaro Phosh on PinePhone: